 For the trips that more than the vehicle’s range or when traveling on a long road trip, it may be necessary to stop and charge at a public charging station.
 You can check out nearby public charging stations on the Plugshare map below.

 These types of charging stations come in Level 2 and Level 3 charging levels.
-And just like how Level 2 is faster than Level 1, Level 3, or more commonly known as DC Fast Charging, is much faster than Level 2.
+Similar to how Level 2 is faster than Level 1, Level 3, or more commonly known as DC Fast Charging, is much faster than Level 2.
 At a DC Fast Charging Station, expect to charge from 10% to 80% in around 30 minutes.

 These types of charging sessions are a great time to stretch the legs, grab a bite to eat, or use the restroom during long trips.
-Altogether, DC Fast Charging sessions are few and far between.
-The vast majority of charging sessions occur at home where it is cheaper and more convenient.
+While DC Fast Charging stations may seem few and far between, more are being built every day across the U.S. However, home charging retains the vast majority of charging sessions where it is cheaper and more convenient.